 Disrupted oil and gas supplies from Russia, and heightened demand from post-pandemic travel, have had a particularly large effect on energy-intensive industries (such as smelters) and at the fuel bowser.
 Gas prices in many parts of the world have more than doubled, with the supply-side impacts still to be felt in the Northern Hemisphere winter.
 Increases in operating and transport costs quickly reflect in the cost of everyday items and major equipment.

 The dramatic increase of energy costs has impacted many consumer choices (maybe we should have another look at the Electric Vehicle model) and preferred major capital project investments.
 Oil and Gas projects that previously appeared marginal, may suddenly appear extremely profitable.
 Solar panel installations are now much more economically justifiable.

-Booms can quickly turn to busts.
+You should note that many modern CapEx challenges root from the event of a sudden economic boom, to economic bust.
 No one is quite sure of whether the Federal Reserve will be able to navigate a soft landing for the US economy, and consequently for much of the world.
 Uncertainty about the future translates to greater sensitivity to risk, and more conservative investment decisions.
 Some of those high risk, high potential investments may now be deferred.
 Rebalancing the capital projects portfolio based on a reassessment of economic conditions and operating risk effectively requires that the inherent risk of each project has already been assessed.
 Too often, with current spreadsheet-based systems, this is not the case.

 Exchange Rate Turbulence